 When you see a meditation labyrinth you might think it’s a maze: a series of circular paths growing outwards from the middle.
 However, you won’t get lost.
-You walk the labyrinth in one direction to get to the middle and then to get back out again.
+You walk the meditation labyrinth in one direction to get to the middle and then to get back out again.

 Fascinatingly, labyrinths have existed for millennia, for approximately five thousand years.
 You can find labyrinth designs on ancient tablets, tiles, and pottery.
 And they exist in various cultures.
 Native Americans have the Wheel of Man and the Medicine Wheel, and Celts have the Never Ending Circle.
 Judaists have the Ka Bala.

 One thing most cultures agree with is what a labyrinth represents.